luttje/Key2Joy/Docs/Scripting.md

     ```
 ![image](https://user-images.githubusercontent.com/2738114/177006114-1ffafa7e-2f94-43d4-bddc-1bcca7c51344.png)

-2. In KeyToJoy click *Create New Mapping*
+2. In Key2Joy click *Create New Mapping*
 3. Choose the trigger *Keyboard Event*
 4. Press the "F"-key on your keyboard
 5. Select *Release* from the dropdown.
 This ensures the script will only run